poiyomi/PoiyomiDocs/docs/vertex-options/basics.md

 ### Vertex Rounding

-Options for rounding in response to AudioLink.
+Options for rounding in response to Audio Link.

 #### Band